Mindgreppers/lifemaker_web/content/_index.md

 A group of people living together with strong bond of love and mutual confidence, feel assured of care, protection & nurture, expect happiness, peace, contentment & bliss with each other, share common vision, projects and intention for lifetime (like raising children) and are resolved and committed to make it happen.

 ### The existential purpose of every Life and especially human Life is
-* **To study, understand and remember the nature of Self** - What am I?
-* **To become a master & knower of Existence** - To live co-existentially with love, truthfulness, justice and perfection in work, behavior & actions
-* **Happiness, contentment, peace and bliss in Co-existence** (self, family, relationships, work, society, other life forms)
+* **Happiness, contentment, peace and bliss in continuity** (self, family, relationships, work, society, other life forms)

+For this every human and human family needs to **To understand the nature of Self, Existence and Values of Life** - What am I as human?
+How can we live co-existentially with values springing from love and perfection in work, behavior & actions

 *We may have different viewpoints on nature of Self and reality, different skin color, occupations and opinions, but as humans we are all the same.
 Through honest objective and subjective inquiry humanity as society and each human is bound to understand and realise Truth in the same way, because Existence is absolute and universal.
 Our sameness as humans, the onlyness of Truth (Existence in which we co-exist), honest self inquiry for Truth, and agreement on the way to live, is the (only) unifying ground, which will provide Life the absolute and permanent resolution it needs and seeks.*